Troy Stetina: 2020s

-Beyond music, Stetina and his wife Alexis run ChaiDirect.com which specializes in chai products.
+Beyond music, Stetina and his wife Alex run ChaiDirect.com which specializes in chai products.

 Speed Mechanics for Lead Guitar

 Speed Mechanics for Lead Guitar (ISBN 0-7935-0962-9) is a guitar tutorial book by Stetina first published in 1990.
 It is split into three sections Mechanics, Rhythm and Creativity.
 It Includes a rock version of "Flight of the Bumblebee" by Nikolai Rimsky-Korsakov, "Caprice No. 10" by Niccolò Paganini and "Prelude in D" by JS Bach.